Wildebeest Kuil Rock Art Centre: Rock art records

 The earliest records of rock engravings at Wildebeest Kuil are the copies made by George William Stow who was on the Diamond Fields in the early 1870s.
 In 1875, Stow sent copies of paintings and engravings, including those made here, to Dr Wilhelm Bleek in Cape Town: "their publication", wrote Bleek, "cannot but effect a radical change in the ideas generally entertained with regard to Bushmen and their mental condition."
 Several of the engravings copied by Stow are still to be seen on site, but others were removed towards the end of the nineteenth century.
 Some of these were exhibited at the Colonial and Indian Exhibition in London in 1886, and at least two rock engravings are preserved in the collection of the British Museum.
 It was Stow's copy that, in the 1960s, enabled positive identification of its origin.

 The first systematic work on rock art in the region was the survey published by Maria Wilman.
 Gerhard and Dora Fock followed up Wilman's work in the 1960s-1970s, documenting in detail the engravings at the major sites of Bushman's Fountain, Kinderdam and Driekops Eiland, and at several hundred other locales in the Northern Cape and adjoining districts.

 When G. and D. Fock documented Wildebeest Kuil in 1968, they recorded 178 individual engravings.
-Detailed mapping has since revealed more than 400 engravings.
+Detailed plotting has since revealed hundreds more (including all human-made marks).

 Engraving technique

 Most of the engravings in the Kimberley area are made with the 'pecked' technique: a hard stone was used to chip away the outer crust of the rock, exposing the lighter coloured rock beneath.
 Sites north west of Kimberley are often on andesite outcrops (as at Wildebeest Kuil and Driekopseiland) while to the south, in Karoo geological settings, the koppies are mostly dolerite.
 With time, the exposed portions of the older engravings have become as dark as the outer crust through the build-up of patina.

+Silvia Tomášková has carried out exploratory work at Wildebeest Kuil, approaching the engravings as instances of 'purposefully modified stone' that offer opportunities to think about skills and materials in a context of embodied practice carried out by individuals in a larger social context.